 Welcome to the November 2013 edition of AT R&D News, a free monthly newsletter from Foundation for Assistive Technology (FAST) with the latest on research and development in the field of assistive technology.

-Welcome to AT R&D News, a free monthly newsletter from FAST with the latest on research and development in the AT field.
 Our aim is to help researchers stay up to date with national developments, local initiatives and research projects relevant to the AT community.
-There are also regular updates on sources of funding, AT jobs, conferences and opportunities to share knowledge about the AT sector.
+There are also regular updates on sources of funding, AT jobs, conferences, resources and opportunities to share knowledge within the AT sector.

 Follow us on Twitter or on Rebelmouse for day-to-day updates.

 JISC have announced an Innovation through technology funding call which intends to improve learner experiences and increase the capability and capacity of the workforce across further education and skills providers.
 Technology and disability related projects have been funded through previous calls.
 Be quick as the call closes on the 6th of December 2013!